-- Store or secure all items that could be thrown around and hurt someone during a crash. - Do not put any items on top of the trunk panel.
-They can block your view and be thrown around the vehicle during a crash. - Be sure items placed on the floor behind the front seats cannot roll under the seats and interfere with the driver's ability to operate the pedals, the operation of the seats, or the operation of the sensors under the seats. - Keep all cargo below the bottom of the windows.
+- Store or secure all items that could be thrown around and hurt someone during a crash. - Do not place items on the cargo area cover, or stack objects higher than the top of the back seat.
+They could block your view and be thrown about the vehicle during a crash or sudden stop.

+• Be sure items placed on the floor behind the front seats cannot roll under the seats and interfere with the driver's ability to operate the pedals, the operation of the seats, or the operation of the sensors under the seats.

+Keep all cargo below the bottom of the windows.
 If it is higher, it could interfere with the proper operation of the side curtain airbags.